samwise41/training-plan/endurance_plan.md

    * **Review Training Availability:** Review the Training Availability section to make sure that the workouts conform to those constraints..

 3. **Review the Training history:** Review the training history in Appendix C in addition to the current week schedule to identify overall progress and identify best days for certain training sessions.
+Also review the historical training log at https://github.com/samwise41/training-plan/blob/main/history_archive.md

 4. **Establish the Next Microcycle:** Once the current position is identified, establish the specific schedule for the next week.
 This involves aligning the intensity and volume with the goals of that specific phase to maximize training adaptations while respecting the progressive overload logic built into the plan.